Philosophy &

 Biking

-Although I swore off things with two wheels many years ago due to several serious incidents, I couldn’t resist the urge to ride again when my son began mountain biking.
-I now own 4 bikes, 3 of which are steel.
-The covers the range from BMX (yes, really), dirt jumper, full suspension mtb, and a classic road bike.
-My son and I dipped our toes into the water of Enduro Racing a couple of years ago.
-Bikes involve a very diverse and deep skillset and I love to ride.
+Although I swore off things with two wheels many years ago due to several serious incidents, I couldn’t resist the urge to ride again when my son began mountain biking and since got sucked back into BMX (yes, really), dirt jumping, downhill mountain biking, and cruising the roads between Marin and San Francisco.
+My son and I also dipped our toes into the water of Enduro Racing a few years ago.
+Riding involves building a very diverse and deep skillset and I love to ride for that reason alone!

 I have spent a lot of time in the High Sierra running, backpacking, peak bagging, and fishing.
-Keep check the blog for some stories and photos if you’re interested.
+Keep an eye for blog updates with some stories and photos if you’re interested.
 I am also happy to help runners take their sport into the realm of self-supported mountain adventures, which is the next level in terms of skillsets.

 Educational Background

 I hold an MS in Kinesiology, and a BS in Exercise and Movement Science (both from San Francisco State University), as well as Level 1 certification from USATF.
 I’m presently exploring PhD programs in Health Psychology.
 There’s really no substitute for science when it comes to understanding how the mind and body respond to training.
-I’ve invested about as many hours into the books as I have into being out on the trails.
-I’d like to think the culmination of all my experiences allows me to put everything together in a practical and useful way.
+I’ve invested about as many hours into the books as I have being out on the trails.
+The culmination of all my experiences allows me to put everything together in a practical and useful way.